UnrealTracking/ToM2C/README.md

 pip install -r requirements.txt
 ```

-All the environments have been included in the code, so there is no need to install Multi-sensor Multi-target Coverage(MSMTC) or MPE(Cooperative Navigation) additionnaly.
+All the environments have been included in the code, so there is no need to install Multi-sensor Multi-target Coverage(MSMTC) or MPE(Cooperative Navigation) additionally.

 ## Training